Attention, Menopausal Women

 - Sexual boredom

-Reading erotic material a couple times a week can increase a woman's interest in sex, she says.
+Reading erotic material a couple times a week can increase a woman's interest in sex.
 While a gradual decline in testosterone levels can affect female libido, female testosterone levels do not always correlate with level of desire.
 Testosterone therapy for women can produce unwanted side effects if not closely monitored.

 Viagra for Women?

 There are no approved medications for sexual desire.
-The best resource for arousal is your brain, says Dr. Gass.
+The best resource for arousal is your brain.

-Discontinuation of sexual intercourse may lead to vaginal stenosis (shrinking/tightening) and the inability to have intercourse, she notes.
+Discontinuation of sexual intercourse may lead to vaginal stenosis (shrinking/tightening) and the inability to have intercourse.

 For more information on restoring your intimate relations during menopause, download our free Guide On Sexual Health During Menopause.